2023 Best Value Precision Metal Working Schools in the Great Lakes Region

 Request Information

-Madison Area Technical College ranked #7 on this year’s Best Value Precision Metal Working Schools in the Great Lakes Region list.
-Located in the city of Madison, Madison College is a public school with a fairly large student population.
+Madison Area Technical College landed the #7 spot in the 2023 rankings for the best value precision metal working programs.
+Located in the large city of Madison, Madison College is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Madison College are $6,769 a year.
+Madison College undergraduate students pay an average of $6,769 in tuition and fees each year.
 On average, precision metal working graduates from Madison College take out $7,125 in student loans while working on their degree.

 Madison College also claimed a spot on our Best Precision Metal Working Schools in the Great Lakes Region list.
 It’s in the top 5% of all schools in this category.